laurentftech/Podcast_generator/README.md

  - **Modern UI**: A clean, modern, and responsive interface built with `customtkinter` that adapts to your system's light or dark mode.
  - **Dual TTS Provider**: Choose between the high-quality voices of **Google Gemini** or **ElevenLabs**.
+ - **AI-Powered Script Analysis**: Generate DOCX documents with AI-powered analysis of your podcast scripts, including summaries, comprehension questions for different language levels (A1, A2, B1), and key educational insights.
+Perfect for language teachers and content creators.
  - **Synchronized HTML Demo**: Automatically generate a shareable HTML page with your podcast audio and a synchronized, highlighted transcript.
  - **Flexible Formats**: Export your creations in **MP3** (default) or **WAV** formats.
  - **Customization**: Configure and save voices for each speaker in your scripts, with options for language and accent.